balexandermunoz/draggable-charts/README.md

   - `'legend_align'`: The alignment of the legend.
 It can be `'start'`, `'center'`, or `'end'`.
   If not provided, default options will be used.
   - `'labels'`: Default {}.
 Dictionary with a map from original labels to custom labels.
   - `'x_format'`: Default None.
 A printf-style format string controlling how the canvas should display X numeric ticks.
-Check: https://d3js.org/d3-format#locale_format
+Check [D3 Format](https://d3js.org/d3-format#locale_format).
   - `'y_format'`: Default `".2~s"`.
 A printf-style format string controlling how the canvas should display Y numeric ticks.

   ### Chart options: